-It is highly recommend that students complete courses that satisfy the U.S. History, Constitution, and American Ideals requirement as part of CSUGE or IGETC before transferring to a CSU.
+It is highly recommended that students complete courses that satisfy the U.S. History, Constitution, and American Ideals requirement as part of CSUGE or IGETC before transferring to a CSU.
 Students planning to transfer to a baccalaureate institution and major in Philosophy should consult with a counselor regarding the transfer process and lower division requirements.

-REQUIRED CO RE COURSES: UNITS
+REQUIRED C ORE COURSES UNITS

 PHIL 103 Introduction to Logic: Argument and Evidence 3

-PHIL 101 Introduction to Philosophy 3
+PHIL 101 Introduction to Philosophy OR 3

-OR

 PHIL 101H Introduction to Philosophy - Honors 3

-LIST A: One cou urse (3 units)
+LIST A: ONE COURSE (3 UNITS)

 PHIL 102 Critical Thinking and Writing 3

 PHIL 105 Introduction to Ethics 3

-rses (6 units minimum) OR any course not used

-from List A
+COURSES (6 UNITS MINIMUM) JRSE NOT USED FROM LIST A

-ENGL 102 Intermediate Composition and Critical Thinking 4
+ENGL 102 Intermediate Composition and Critical Thinking OR 4

-OR

 ENGL 102H Intermediate Composition and Critical Thinking - Honors 4

 RELIG 101 Introduction to World Religions 3

-LIST C: One confrom List A or Li urse (3 units) OR any course not selected ist B
+COURSE (3 UNITS) JRSE NOT SELECTED FROM LIST A OR LIST B

 PHIL 112 Philosophy in Literature 3

 PHIL 180 Death and Dying 3

-RELIG 100 Introduction to Religious Studies 3
+RELIG 100 Introduction to Religious Studies OR 3

-OR

-RELIG 100H Introduction to Religious Studies- Honors 3
+RELIG 100H Introduction to Religious Studies-Honors 3

 RELIG 110 Magic, Witchcraft, and Religion 3

 RELIG 135 Religion in America 3

 RELIG 150 Introduction to Mythology 3

 RELIG 175 The Literature and Religion of the Bible 3

 RELIG 176 Jesus and His Interpreters 3

 RELIG 180 Death and Dying 3

-MAJOR TOTAL: : 19
+MAJOR TOT AL: 19

-Total units that may be double-counted: 6-12
+Total units t hat may be double-counted: 6-12

-CSU GE-Breadth or IGETC for CSU requirements: 39-42
+CSU GE-Breadth or IGETC for CSU requirements: 39

-CSU electives (as needed to reach 60 transferrable units): 5-14
+CSU elective units): es (as needed to reach 60 transferrable 5-14

-TOTAL UNITS 60
+TOTAL UNI TS 60